 10 AM - 3 PM, Nederland CO.

 In the third skillshare, we will focus on the art of wildlife tracking.
 You will be introduced to track identification, movement (re)patterning, and signs of wildlife activity.
 Tracking requires (and elicits) attention and focus, heightening our senses and awareness.
 We will also demonstrate the art of inner tracking—the awareness of the movement patterns within us, and how they relate to external tracking.
 Wildlife tracking was an intimate process for our ancestors.
-In light of the current cultural themes around romance and love, join us in a deep exploration of self and Other—who knows, you may just fall in love with the intimate details you discover!
+In light of the current cultural themes around romance and love, join us in a deep exploration 1of self and Other—who knows, you may just fall in love with the intimate details you discover!

 In the second skillshare, we will focus on the art of weaving.
 You will be introduced to the coil-method of basketry required for pine needle baskets, and you will also get to explore the process of making cordage (i.e. rope) from natural materials.
 We will take advantage of the themes of winter, engaging in an indoor nature-based craft that lends itself well to internal reflection and emotional processing.
 Creating baskets and cordage in these ancestral ways is a powerful experience for anyone, and crafting taps into our creativity and problem-solving capacities, offering both insight and a practical product!

-12 PM - 4 PM
+12 PM - 4 PM, Boulder, CO

 Have you wondered how it’s possible to make fire from “rubbing two sticks together?”
 Though it’s not always quite that simple, most cultures have at some point depended on a type of fire-by-friction technology, often involving two or more pieces of wood.
-Primitive fire making is a fundamental survival skill, but fire is also a rich symbol of hearth and home, and a potent elixir of community.
+Friction fire making is a fundamental survival skill, but fire is also a rich symbol of hearth and home, and a potent elixir of community.
 Deepening a relationship with fire by learning how to create it from natural materials can be transformative on many levels.